Darren Christopher Oliver

 - Debut September 1, 1993

-Darren Oliver has pitched 19 years in the big leagues (through 2012).
+Darren Oliver pitched 20 years in the big leagues.
 He started in the majors as a reliever, then became a starter for many years, and since 2006 as been relieving almost exclusively.

 Parts of 10 of his 19 seasons have been with the Texas Rangers, but he has pitched for 9 major league teams major league teams.
 He almost became one of the heroes of the most important game in Rangers history, Game 6 of the 2011 World Series on October 27th, when the Rangers took a two-run lead against the St. Louis Cardinals in the 10th inning and were three outs away from securing the first Championship in franchise history.
 Manager Ron Washingtonsent Oliver to the mound as closer Neftali Feliz had blown a similar two-run lead in the 9th, and set-up man Mike Adams, the Rangers' second-best reliever, had already been used in the game.
 Oliver gave up back-to-back singles to Daniel Descalso and Jon Jay to start the inning, however, and after pitcher Kyle Lohse advanced the two runners into scoring position with a sacrifice bunt in a pinch-hitting appearance, Oliver was removed in favor off Scott Feldman, who allowed both inherited runners to score.
 Oliver was charged with a blown save, the Rangers gave up the game-winning run in the bottom of the 11th and the Cardinals won Game 7 to crush the Texans' dreams.